 Consideration when Specifying Brass Strainer

-Each type of brass strainers come with unique designs that influence their functioning.
+Each type of brass strainers comes with unique designs that influence their functioning.

 Consequently, you need to choose the correct strainer to meet your needs.